linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 After cross-checking data from the two tables, ORDERS and ORDER_ITEMS, I discovered that the total number of orders and the number of orders in each category differ between the two tables when applying the condition that considers orders created before July 2024.
 The reason I chose the column Created_at is because that column has no null values.

-I continued to check if there is any difference between the Created_at column in the ORDERS table and the ORDER_ITEMS table, considering the fact that the data might be recorded with different logic.
+I continued to check if there is any difference between the Created_at column in the ORDERS table and the ORDER_ITEMS table by using JOIN(), considering the fact that the data might be recorded with different logic.

 ![image](https://github.com/linhnguyen2601/SQL-Projects/assets/166676829/b755a4d3-4f53-4b0e-a80d-27f4a6d4426b)

 The time an order is created and the time each item in the order is created are different.
 This raises additional concerns about the accuracy of the Created_at column in the ORDER_ITEMS table, as this issue does not occur in the ORDERS table where the Created_at date is never after the Shipped_at date.
-However, in the ORDER_ITEMS table, this issue occurs quite frequently (35,865 rows out of 181,427 rows, which is nearly 20%), not to mention the Shipped_at column has null values in as much as 30% of the rows.
+However, in the ORDER_ITEMS table, this issue occurs quite frequently (35,865 rows out of 181,427 rows, which is nearly 20%), not to mention the Shipped_at column has null values in as much as 30% of the rows so we cannot update values of those entries to make it reasonable.

 ![image](https://github.com/linhnguyen2601/SQL-Projects/assets/166676829/934a54eb-a64a-473c-bddc-d3767ed99a2f)